egonolieux/personal-conventions/git.md

 - Branch names must have 3 parts: the prefix (see prefixes), the issue ID, and a descriptive name, e.g., `feature/1/home-page-redesign`.
 If no issue ID is available, it can be left out, e.g., `feature/home-page-redesign`.
 - Only lowercase and alphanumerical characters are allowed for the name parts, where each word must be separated by the `-` character.
 - Try to keep the descriptive part of the name short.
-- Work in progress branches must use the `-wip` suffix, e.g., `feature/1/home-page-redesign-wip`.
+- Use the `-wip` suffix for work in progress branches, e.g., `feature/1/home-page-redesign-wip`.

 ### Prefixes